Wednesday, February 26, 2025

 Forbes 500 of Disappearing Texas Ecosystems

-For about a year I have been wrestling with an equation that could identify the TRUE worth of ecosystems, without the artificial inflation caused by extractive industries, government subsidies, and short-term exploitation.
+For the past year, I’ve been wrestling with an equation to identify the true worth of ecosystems one stripped of artificial inflation from extractive industries, government subsidies, and short-term exploitation.

 Why Focus on the Blackland Prairie?

-Texas has no shortage of endangered ecosystems, the Blackland Prairie is personal.
+Texas has no shortage of endangered ecosystems, but this one is personal.
 I grew up on this land.
-George Strait writes country songs about this land.
-It's a disappearing relic, paved over for another concrete dream.
+George Strait wrote country songs about it.
+It's a vanishing relic paved over for another concrete dream.

 ArcGIS.
 Pink blob signifies the Blackland Prairie in San Antonio.
 2025.